Deep Generative model that uses physical quantities to generate and retrieve solar magnetic active regions: Introduction

 The focus of our study is solar magnetic active regions (ARs).
 ARs are the major source of space weather events that impact Earth and drive variability in the solar system.
 As such, they are of major interest in solar physics.
 We use a set of physical parameters, used in numerous studies in Heliophysics to describe and study the properties of ARs.

 Approaches exist that convert AR parameters to AR images and use those for data-driven simulations.
-For example, simulations of the solar dynamo use ARs that are modeled as idealistic simple dipoles.
-However, such dipoles lack the properties of real ARs such as shape, texture, etc. In this study, we make use of a state-of-the-art approach \citep{shen2019} utilizing Generative Adversarial Networks (GANs) \citep{goofellow2014} in a supervised manner to modify generated images along directions that correspond to known AR parameters.
+For example, simulations of the solar dynamo use ARs that are modeled as idealistic, simple bipolar structures (e.g. two Gaussian spots).
+However, such simple bipolar structures lack the properties of real ARs such as shape, texture, etc. In this study, we make use of a state-of-the-art approach \citep{shen2019} utilizing Generative Adversarial Networks (GANs) \citep{goofellow2014} in a supervised manner to modify generated images along directions that correspond to known AR parameters.

 We design a pipeline (see Figure~\ref{fig1}) that uses GAN-generated data as a query and utilizes a SimSiam \citep{chen2020} SSL model to retrieve matches from observed data (which in our case are solar magnetic active regions).
-The data used, different components of the pipeline, and the findings are described in the remainder of this paper.
+Development of this pipeline and results are presented in the remainder of the paper.
+We start by describing the observational data in \S\ref{sec:data}, and the methodology in \S\ref{sec:methods}, illustrating different components of the pipeline, namely the generative, supervised, and self-supervised models.
+We elaborate on the findings containing training results, physical manipulation of the generated images, and nearest neighbor search performance in \S\ref{sec:results}.
+We finally discuss the results and conclude in \S\ref{sec:discon}.